-Swimmers either pass the ball to other teammates, swim with the ball bouncing and floating between their arms as they move forward (sort of like dribbling a basketball), or take a shot at the goal to score a point.
-There is a shot clock; a shot must be taken before time expires or ball possession changes.
+Swimmers either pass the ball to other teammates, swim with the ball as they move forward (sort of like dribbling a basketball), or take a shot at the goal to score a point.
+A shot must be taken before time expires or ball possession changes.

 A goal is scored when the ball completely crosses the goal line, an imaginary surface across the front of the goal.
-The ball could go part-way in and be pulled out by the goalie and would not be scored.
-The team scoring the most goals at the end of regulation time is the winner.
+The ball could go part-way in and be pulled out by the goalie – this would not be considered a goal.

 All fouls result in a change in possession of the ball or a penalty shot if it occurred within a zone 5-meters from the goal.
 There are minor fouls (one whistle blast from the referee) which results in just a change in possession.
 A major foul (two whistle blasts) results in the guilty player removal from the game for a 20-seconds, which creates unbalanced situations.
 When possession changes, the offense gets a free throw from the spot of the foul, an unhindered chance to pass the ball to another player within about 3-seconds.